stmcginnis/skooner-website/docs/install/README.md

 ---

 ::: warning PSA
 k8dash is now Skooner!
-Please bear with us as we update our documentation to reflect this change.
+We are currently updating our documentation to reflect this change.
 :::

 # Install